How to achieve operational excellence in the digital age

 - What specific customer satisfaction improvement action items need to be initiated immediately?

-- What measurable results must be achieved and when?
+- What measurable results and KPIs must be achieved and when?

 - What specific business process improvements will we achieve over the next six months (or 12 months, 18 months, 24 months)?